owncloud-archive/documentation/admin_manual/configuration_files/encryption_configuration.rst

 If one of your users loses their ownCloud password, their files are unrecoverable.
 You cannot reset their password in the normal way, however.

-You'll see a yellow banner warning *"Please provide an admin recovery password, otherwise all user data will be lost"*.
+You'll see a yellow banner warning "Please provide an admin recovery password; otherwise, all user data will be lost."
 To avoid all this, create a Recovery Key.
 To do so, go to the Encryption section of your Admin page and set a recovery key password.